element-foundation/construction-paper/construction-paper/Construction-Paper.md

 If a user is already depositing into Yearn, they can boost their APY even further by minting PTs and YTs.
 After minting both the PTs and YTs, the user may stake them on an AMM, providing liquidity to the market on fixed rate or variable yield.
 The user now earns additional APY via trading fees from the AMM.

 #### Staking Profitability Analysis
 Although future trading volume and liquidity are difficult to predict, the following analysis attempts to simulate the different scenarios.
 Due to market forces such as Yield Token Compounding, covered in a later section [(5.2)](#52-leveraging-and-yield-token-compounding), it is predicted that trading activity may be high.
 These simulations predict purchasing activity to decline as the maturity period of the term comes closer.
-However, this prediction may not be correct, since Yield Token Compounding (discussed in [Section 5](#5-market-forces)) and other market activities increase in profit as the maturity period comes to an end.
-Purchasing activity could also be automated via vaults or tools such as Yearn even in the scenario where the maturity period is converging.
+However, this prediction may not be correct, since Yield Token Compounding (discussed in [Section 5](#5-market-forces)) and other market activities increase profit as the maturity period comes to an end.
+In the scenario where the maturity period is converging, purchasing activity could also be automated via vaults or tools such as Yearn.
 However, with these assumptions in mind, the simulation results of a $log(\frac{1}{term\_length})$ show a spike in activity at the beginning of a term and then decay.

 The following represents a yCRVSTETH position, at 20% APY, with PTs trading at 10%: